Wide-angle photo- and electroproduction of pions to twist-3 accuracy: Photoproduction

 The discrepancy between theory and experiment is larger at $s=15\,\gev^2$ than at $10.3\,\gev^2$.
 It seems that the predicted energy dependence is too strong.
 It also seems that the ratio of the $\pi^-$ and $\pi^+$ cross sections at $90^\circ$ is too large as compared to the Hall A data \ci{zhu05}.
 Some fine tuning of the soft-physics input is perhaps necessary.
 We however hesitate to do so since the SLAC data are very old and a remeasurement of wide-angle $\pi^\pm$ photoproduction seems to be advisable.

 At the end of Sect.\ \ref{sec:DA} we already discussed the energy dependence of the handbag approach.
 As we mentioned in Sec.\ \ref{sec:DA}, in the range of $s$ we are interested in, our cross section effectively behaves $\propto s^{-9}$ in the region of twist-3 dominance.
 This is perhaps somewhat too strong.
 Since our form factors represent $1/x$-moments of GPDs they evolve with the scale in principle.
 Because of the strong $x-t$ correlation the form factors at large $-t$ are under control of a narrow region of large $x$.
 With increasing $-t$ the affected region approaches 1 and becomes narrower.
 Therefore, our form factors approximately become equal to the scale-independent lowest moments of the GPDs concerned.
 Thus, as it is argued in \ci{DFJK4}, the $1/x$-factors in the form factors can be viewed as a phenomenological estimate of effects beyond the strict $\Lambda/\sqrt{-t}$ expansion (see Sect.\ \ref{sec:handbag}).
 One may likewise argue that the disregard of the scale-dependence of the form factors also requires the neglect of the evolution of the \da s for consistency.
 Thus, as already discussed in \ci{KPK18}, we also evaluate the photoproduction cross sections at the fixed scale of $\mu_R=\mu_F=1\,\gev$ as an alternative and fit the coefficient $\omega_{20}$ to the CLAS and SLAC data.
 This procedure hardly alters the size and shape of the cross sections but reduces their effective energy dependence to about $s^{-8}$ in regions of twist-3 dominance.
-The results we obtain with $\omega_{20}(\mu_0)=10.3$ are shown as dashed lines in Figs.\ \ref{fig:dsdt-pi0} and \ref{fig:dsdt-pi+}.
-They agree fairly well with the data.
+The results we obtain with the fixed scale are shown as dashed lines in Figs.\ \ref{fig:dsdt-pi0}: red for the usual parameters taken form \ci{KPK18} and blue for $\omega_{20}=10.3$.
+They agree fairly well with the data and one notes that freezing the scale has bigger effect than changing $\omega_{20}$.